-You don't have to sacrifice flavor and texture when you prepare tuna without the mayonnaise.
-Mayonnaise, which is comprised of egg yolk, vinegar or lemon juice and some kind of oil, tends to be high in fat, saturated fat and calories.
+You don't have to sacrifice flavor and texture when you prepare tuna salad without mayonnaise.
+Mayonnaise, which is made of egg yolk, vinegar or lemon juice and some kind of oil, tends to be high in fat, saturated fat and calories.

 When substituting one food for another, find foods that have similar textures.
 Yogurt and mayonnaise are both very similar in texture and both have a tangy flavor.
-Nonfat plain yogurt boast 120 calories for an entire cup, is fat free and has 12 g of healthy protein.
+Nonfat plain yogurt boast 120 calories for an entire cup, is fat free and has 12 grams of healthy protein.

 For a healthy fat substitution, try avocado instead of mayonnaise.
-Half an avocado contains 145 calories and 14 g of fat.
+Half an avocado contains 145 calories and 14 grams of fat.
 Unlike the fat found in mayonnaise, avocados are high in monounsaturated fats, which studies have shown to lower cholesterol levels.

 For those who love spice, hummus also packs a punch, elevating the common tuna sandwich into a spicy lunch.
 Hummus is made primarily from chick peas, which are high in protein and fiber.
-Two tablespoons have 70 calories and 6 g of fat.
+Two tablespoons have 70 calories and 6 grams of fat.
 Use this in place of mayonnaise to recreate the creamy texture.
 Or try mixed with tuna and vegetables in a pita.